 When we return to campus, our Residential Living model will emphasize physical distancing, cleanliness, and an understanding of shared responsibility.

 Students will be invited to live on campus in different stages.

 When in-person instruction resumes, students who reside off campus may come onto campus for their in-person classes and to participate in the on-campus experience.

 Barnard is fully operational in a remote capacity.
 Instruction and College services are fully remote via Zoom and other web-based technologies.

 Assuming the incidence of COVID-19 cases in New York State and City remains low and circumstances in the country have improved, we hope to begin the Spring semester with both in-person and remote learning and some on-campus residential living.

-- Students who register for summer courses can apply to live on campus.
+- Students who register for summer courses to apply to live on campus.

 - Room and board will be charged.
 Students who are financial aid recipients may be able to receive financial assistance for summer housing.